nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 If external access to the Docker daemon is required, we should ensure that TLS authentication is configured to restrict access to the Docker daemon via IP address and port.
 More information can be found on the Docker documentation about how to set up [TLS authentication for the Docker daemon connection](https://docs.docker.com/engine/security/https/).

-We should also be wary of exposing SSH ports, and instead use VPN-only or private network access, high random port numbers or web proxy authentication.
+We should also be wary of exposing SSH ports, instead, we could use VPN-only, private network access, high random port numbers, or web proxy authentication.

 #### 2.1.2 Docker Daemon configuration